cortexproject/cortex/docs/guides/running-chunks-storage-with-cassandra.md

 Available settings of the table options on Cassandra depend on Cassandra version or storage which is compatible.
 For details about table options, see the official document of storage you are using.

 **WARNING**: Make sure there are no incorrect options and mistakes.
-Misconfigured table options may cause a failure in creating a table by Table Manager at runtime and seriously affect your Cortex.
+Misconfigured table options may cause a failure in creating a table by [table-manager](../chunks-storage/table-manager.md) at runtime and seriously affect your Cortex.

 ## Configure Prometheus to send series to Cortex